 Will I need a visa?

 If you travel with an American, Canadian, or EU passport, good news!
-You don’t need a visa to enter Israel or any of the European countries we visit.
+You don’t need a visa to enter Israel or Morocco.
 If you travel with a passport from another country, you may need a visa.

 What are the payment and cancellation terms?